 Confused by the Veil

-This election is taking place because when the AKP party, the conservative party now in power, designated Foreign Minister Abdullah Gul as its candidate for president, the country’s secular elite cringed.
-Gul was not the issue; the issue was his wife.
-Had Gul been chosen as president, Turkey would have had its first headscarf wearing First Lady.
+This election is taking place because when the ruling conservative Justice and Development Party (AKP), designated Foreign Minister Abdullah Gülas its candidate for president, the country’s secular elite cringed.
+Gül was not the issue; the issue was his wife.
+Had Gül been chosen as president, Turkey would have had its first headscarf-wearing First Lady.